ABOUT DIA

 Victoria Wake

-Victoria is an East Bay native and 20-year Dimond resident.
+Victoria is an East Bay native and 2-year Dimond resident.
 She is retired from AC Transit, where she managed service information, marketing, and outreach programs.
 Her long-time interests include the environment, public transportation, and history.
 She joined the DIA board in 2006, and currently serves on the Beautification and Public Safety committees.
-She is very concerned about the community’s (and the city’s) urban forest, seeing street trees dying at an increased rate and current city restrictions preventing equivalent replanting.
+She is concerned about the community’s (and the city’s) urban forest, seeing street trees dying at an increased rate and current city restrictions preventing equivalent replanting.

 Kevin Whittinghill